Why have a home planning checklist to design and build your new home?

 3.1.
 Stock House Plans

 Stock house plans are not always a quick solution.
 There is the chance you may find perfect house plans to build your dream home in a relatively short time frame.
 Then again, maybe you won’t.
 The decision is emotional as well as financial.
-Give yourself plenty of advanced time to browse and study the many stock plans that are available.
+Give yourself plenty of advanced time to browse and study the many house plan collections that are available.
 Months of house plan browsing is not unheard of.

-Modifications may be necessary if you find a pre-drawn house plan that require some changes to meet your needs.
+Modifications may be necessary if you find a predesigned house plan, but require some changes to meet your needs.
 This can take a couple of days or a couple of weeks depending on the amount of modifications.
 The size and complexity of the home design also play a factor in the modification time frame.

 4. Hire Home Builder